martin41goudxpw/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary, after profiling and identifying actual bottlenecks.
 Remember that readability counts, as tomorrow's bugs are often yesterday's hasty optimizations."

 In brief, this quote emphasizes the importance of avoiding unnecessary optimization early in the development process, which can complicate code and introduce new bugs.
 It reminds programmers to write clear and understandable code initially, and to optimize intelligently based on data and analysis rather than assumptions.

+# 2024-01-27
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In the context of coding, this quote reminds us to strive for clear, concise, and readable code.
+Avoid unnecessary complexity; it's easier to maintain and debug simple solutions.
+Always aim to reduce redundancy and improve the logical flow of your programs.
+Remember that what you build may be read and modified by others long after you're done with it.
+So, write code as if it were a message to future developers, including your future self."